-Chiropractic is a health care system that holds that the structure of the body, particularly the spine, affects the function of every part of the body.
-Chiropractors try to correct the body's alignment to relieve pain and improve function and to help the body heal itself.
+Chiropractic is a system of therapy focused on the structure of the body, particularly the spine.
+Chiropractors manipulate the body's alignment to relieve pain and improve function and to help the body heal itself.

-While the mainstay of chiropractic is spinal manipulation, chiropractic care now includes a wide variety of other treatments, including manual or manipulative therapies, postural and exercise education, ergonomic training (how to walk, sit, and stand to limit back strain), nutritional consultation, and even ultrasound and laser therapies.
-In addition, chiropractors today often work in conjunction with primary care doctors, pain experts, and surgeons to treat patients with pain.
+While the mainstay of chiropractic is spinal manipulation, chiropractic care may also include other treatments, including manual or manipulative therapies, postural and exercise education, and ergonomic training (how to walk, sit, and stand to limit back strain).
+Chiropractors today often work in conjunction with primary care doctors, pain experts, and surgeons to treat patients with pain.

-There have been reports of serious complications, including stroke, following spinal manipulation of the neck, although this is very rare and some studies suggest this may not be directly caused by the treatment.
+There have been reports of serious complications, including stroke, following spinal manipulation of the neck, although this is very rare.

-In addition, a chiropractor may advise you about changing your biomechanics and posture and suggest other treatments and techniques.
+In addition to spinal manipulation, a chiropractor may advise you about changing your biomechanics and posture and suggest other treatments and techniques.
 The ultimate goal of chiropractic is to help relieve pain and help patients better manage their condition at home.

 Image: RainerPlendl/Getty Images